Weak integrability breaking and level spacing distribution: The Hamiltonian and its perturbations

 \subsection{The XXZ spin chain and the current operator}

 The spin-1/2 XXZ spin chain of length $L$ is defined by the Hamiltonian

 where $s^{j}=\frac{1}{2}\sigma^{j}$ are the spin operators with $\sigma^{j}$ denoting the Pauli matrices

 and periodic boundary conditions $s_{L+1}^{a}\equiv s_{1}^{a}$.
-The model has three phases controlled by the anisotropy parameter $\Delta$: for $-1<\Delta<1$ the spectrum is gapless, while for $\Delta>1$ and $\Delta<-1$ there is a non-zero gap.
-The boundary points $\Delta=\pm1$ are special as the $U(1)$ symmetry of the theory generated by the conserved charge
+The model has three phases controlled by the anisotropy parameter $\Delta$: for $-1<\Delta<1$ the spectrum is gapless, while for $\Delta>1$ and $\Delta<-1$ there is a non-zero gap. {The two massive phases are physically different: for $\Delta<-1$ the system is in a ferromagnetic Ising phase, while $\Delta>1$ corresponds to an antiferromagnetic Ising phase.} The boundary points $\Delta=\pm1$ are special as the $U(1)$ symmetry of the theory generated by the conserved charge

 is enhanced to $SU(2)$.

 The XXZ chain is integrable: there exists a family of local conserved quantities

 where $n=1,\dots,L$ and the charge density is supported on exactly $n$ neighbouring sites.
 Their conservation can be expressed as a continuity equation